East Anniston Residential Historic District

-The East Anniston Residential Historic District, in Anniston, Alabama, was listed on the National Register of Historic Places in 1993.
+The East Anniston Residential Historic District, in Anniston, Alabama, United States, was listed on the National Register of Historic Places in 1993.
 The listing included 396 contributing buildings on 137 acre.

+Architecture

 The district runs roughly along Leighton and Christine Avenues from 11th St. to 22nd Sts. and along Woodstock Ave. from 11th St. to Rocky Hollow.
 It includes Prairie School, Bungalow/craftsman, and Queen Anne architecture.